junaidsyed-1/Namaste-Node.JS/NamasteNode S02/devTinder-backend/readme.md

 # What is a request handler?
 - Request handler is a functions in Express that processes incoming HTTP requests and sends back a response.
 The handler define what the server should do when a specifi route is hit, such as retrieving data, processing it, and sending a response back to the client.

+# When we create route the order of the route matter. because the routing is oreder-dependent.
+- Express executes routes in the order they are defined.
+If you put a more general route like "/" first, it can catch requests intended for more specific routes (like /dash or /test), making them unreachable.
+- Since this is synchronous code, once a response is sent (e.g., res.send()), the request is considered handled, and no further routes are checked.